UKRN-Open-Research/t3-preprints/_episodes/01-intro.md

 ### Course structure

+Today we'll start with discussions about the pros and cons of preprints, and think about what a workshop on preprints might cover and how it will meet your colleagues' needs.
-Today we'll be giving you some tips on how to deliver workshops, courtesy of our guest-presenter Louise from Bristol Institute of Teaching and Learning, followed by an introduction to our Workshop Builder Tool and our Resource List.
+We'll be giving you some tips on how to deliver workshops, courtesy of our guest-presenter Louise from Bristol Institute of Teaching and Learning, and an introduction to our Workshop Builder Tool and our Resource List.
 At the end, there will be a large block of time for you to use the Workshop Builder Tool (or something else if you prefer) to build your own workshop to deliver to your colleagues.

 > ## What you'll get out of this course